 At the beginning of each school year, meal applications are distributed to OPS families.
 They are available online, at all schools, and in the Nutrition Services Office.
-The completion of the meal application is extremely important as the information may be requested, with the permission of the parent or guardian, for other educational opportunities.
+The completion of the meal application is extremely important as the information may be requested, with the permission of the parent or guardian, for other educational provided at reasonable prices.
+It is the parent/guardian's responsibility to pay for their student's ala-carte purchases such as additional entrees, chips, cookies, or other extras.
+The information below describes the standard practice the district will follow to maintain the financial integrity of the nonprofit school meals program while minimizing any undue focus on children who do not have funds.

+opportunities.
 A student's meal status from the prior year is carried over for thirty student days into the next school year.
 To continue meal benefits, a completed and approved application for the current year must be on file.
 Families may complete an application online for the upcoming school year any time after July 23 (may vary year-to-year).
-Families may also submit applications any time throughout the school year if they believe they may qualify or if their circumstances have changed (e.g., if the household size goes up, income goes down or if anyone in the household starts receiving SNAP, TANF, or other benefits).
-Links for the online meal application and online payment are located at www.ops.org.
+Families may also submit applications any time throughout the school year if they believe they may qualify or if their circumstances have changed (e.g., if the household size goes up, income goes down or if anyone